sushanta-neupane/extract_thumnail/README.md

     .pdf: Generates a PNG thumbnail from the first page of the PDF.
     .docx/.doc: Converts DOCX to PDF and then generates a PNG thumbnail.
     .pptx/.ppt: Extracts the thumbnail or first slide from the presentation.

-This setup makes it easier to maintain and package for npm.